 In this paper, we focus on heavy-tailed distributions, which have polynomially decaying tail probabilities and are thus heavier than Gaussian.
 Heavy tails are often encountered in risk analysis applications and many works therefore study this distribution class \citep[e.g.,][]{mat2004,wang2012estimation, athey2021semiparametric, xu2022}.
-We propose a new quantile estimator $\wh Q_j(p_n)$ for $q_j(p_n)$ based on the parametric tail approximations from extreme value theory \citep[e.g.,][]{de2007extreme}, which enables us to extrapolate from intermediate quantiles to extreme quantiles.
-Specifically, based on the theory of regular variation, we have
+We propose a new quantile estimator $\wh Q_j(p_n)$ for $q_j(p_n)$ based on parametric tail approximations from extreme value theory \citep[][]{de2007extreme}, which enables us to extrapolate from intermediate to extreme quantiles.
+Indeed, based on the theory of regular variation, we have

 where $\gamma_j > 0$ is the extreme value index of the potential outcome $Y(j)$.
 Figure~\ref{fig:prediction} in Section~\ref{sec:EVT} illustrates the advantage of using extrapolation as in~\eqref{approx} for estimation of extreme quantiles compared to empirical estimates.

 Our proposed estimator $\wh Q_j(p_n)$ (see \eqref{ExtremeQuantileEstimator} in Section~\ref{sec:method_asymptotics}) is obtained by plugging in the estimator $\wh q_j(\tau_n)$ (see \eqref{eq:firpo_estimator}) from \cite{firpo2007efficient} for intermediate quantiles and a newly proposed causal Hill estimator $\wh \gamma_j^H$ (see \eqref{hill_est}) for the extreme value index based on inverse propensity score weighting.
 We use the Hill type instead of the Pickands type estimator for the extreme value index because the latter is known to suffer from high variance in the heavy-tailed case, but we would also like to note that the Hill type estimator is not invariant to location shift while the Pickands estimator is.
 The final $p_n$-QTE estimator is $\wh\delta(p_n) = \wh Q_1(p_n) - \wh Q_0(p_n)$, which we call the extremal QTE estimator.
 Beyond point estimation, we establish the asymptotic normality of this estimator.
 In particular, inspired by \cite{zhang2018extremal} and \cite{chernozhukov2011inference}, we propose a new normalizing factor for the extrapolation quantile estimators of two treatment groups, to deal with the problem that they may have different convergence rates.